 The Assistant Secretary of State for Political Military Affairs appointed Mr. Keane to the Defense Trade Advisory Group (DTAG), which advises the State Department on the regulation of defense trade to help ensure that impediments to legitimate exports are reduced while the foreign policy and national security interests of the U.S. continue to be protected and advanced in accordance with the Arms Export Control Act.
 He served as a member of DTAG between 2008 and 2014.

-Prior to joining NSSF, he was a partner in the White Plains, NY law firm of Pino & Asscociates, LLP where he represented a number of domestic and foreign firearm manufacturers in product liability cases.
+Prior to joining NSSF, he was a partner in the White Plains, NY law firm of Pino & Associates, LLP where he represented a number of domestic and foreign firearm manufacturers in product liability cases.
 Mr. Keane successfully represented Beretta U.S.A.
 Corp. in the landmark cases of Hamilton v.
 Accu-Tek, et al. and Dix v.
 Beretta U.SA.
 Corp.

 Before joining Pino & Associates, LLP he was an Assistant District Attorney in the Westchester County, NY District Attorney’s Office.
 During his career as an Assistant District Attorney he investigated and prosecuted violent criminals.
 He was also assigned to the Economic Crime Bureau where he investigated and prosecuted complex white collar and organized criminal cases including at the time the largest grand larceny ever prosecuted in Westchester County.

 Mr. Keane obtained a B.A. in Economics and his Juris Doctorate from Fordham University.
 Mr. Keane is rated A.V. by Martindale-Hubbell.

 Mr. Keane is a member in good standing of the bars of the State of Connecticut and New York, and is admitted to practice in the United States District Court for Connecticut, the Southern and Eastern Districts of New York, the United States Court of Appeals for the Second Circuit and the Ninth Circuit and the Supreme Court of the United States.

 In April 2009, Tommy Millner was named president and chief executive officer of Cabela's, the World's Foremost Outfitter of hunting, fishing and outdoor gear.
 Previously, Millner had worked for Remington Arms Company for 15 years, ten as Chief Executive Officer.